yyan-listic/REPED-SARIX-page/content/publication/conference-paper2/index.md

 publication: In *2023 IEEE International Geoscience and Remote Sensing Symposium*
 publication_short: In *IGARSS2023*

-abstract: This paper proposes an algorithm for phase differences estimation in multi-temporal InSAR.
-The proposed approach is based on covariance fitting estimation and the majorization-minimization algorithm.
-Experiments with Sentinel-1 images of Mexico City demonstrate that the proposed approach compares favorably to the state-of-the-art phase linking (i.e., maximum likelihood-based approaches) when the sample support is low (i.e., when the number of pixels in the multi-look window cannot scale with the number of SAR images).
-Hence, the proposed approach can improve the spatial resolution of phase difference estimation in case of large SAR image time series.

 # Summary.
 An optional shortened abstract.
 summary: